A-Gordon/ecs-elk/readme.md

 #### Terraform
 Terraform is used to provision the infrastructure
 You will need access to an AWS account with API credentials. terraform/tfvars/terraform.tfvars is the base file for all variables required to provion the infrastucture.
+This needs to be configured and your public ssh key added to replace mine.
+Otherwise this will not run.

 ```console